 This page covers horse history and how the horse has contributed to man over the years.
 It contains interesting facts and shows how the horse has been used by man to get mankind where it is today.
 I hope this gives people a better understanding of the horse, where it has come from, and the sacrifices it has made.
-I would ask you to ask yourself this questions while reading this page, without the horse, where would mankind be today?
+I would ask you to ask yourself these questions while reading this page, without the horse, where would mankind be today?

 Cave paintings of horses dating to 31,000 BP (before present).
 All of these paintings frequently show the horse as an object of prey.
 Yet these prehistoric cave paintings also reveal the great majesty man saw in the horse and show the great effort he made to recreate this beauty on the lasting canvas of the cave's rock walls.